opentensor/developer-docs/docs/schedule-key-swap.md

 ### What does this feature do

 - This command does not immediately swap the coldkeys.
-It will schedule the coldkey swap event after a delay of 72 hours from the time this command is run.
+Your scheduled coldkey swap will execute on the mainnet exactly `7200 * 3` blocks (72 hours) after you successfully ran the `btcli wallet schedule_coldkey_swap` command.
-- The actual coldkey swap event occurs on-chain when the chain is back to normal operations.
+- The old coldkey you used in the `schedule_coldkey_swap` will be locked when you schedule the swap.
+After the 72-hour period is elapsed your original coldkey will be unlocked entirely.
 - This is a free transaction. **However, you need a balance of at least 0.1 TAO in your old coldkey, or one TAO staked, to initiate a coldkey swap to your new coldkey.**
 - **For subnet owners**: You do not need any balance in your old coldkey to initiate a coldkey swap to your new coldkey.
 - **For validators**: If you have 500 TAO or more delegated then you do not need any balance in your old coldkey to initiate a coldkey swap to your new coldkey.